KartikWatts/ipl-stats-api/README.md

 [![IPL Stats](https://i.ibb.co/G2yFqsJ/ipl-1.png)](https://iplt20-stats.herokuapp.com)

 ## Whys
-<p>To get the statistics of all players in IPL.
+<p>To get the statistics of all players in Indian Premier League.
 As needed such data for one of the project and there was no suitable api found for the purpose,
 so decided to create one, and as it was created, shared too, if required by anybody.
 The data is updated after each match.
 The api is developed by scraping data from official website of https://www.iplt20.com, and is latest by the statistics available there.
 The data is https://www.iplt20.com property and all rights reserved with them.</p>